Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 	<li>The ‘Next’ button should be disabled when viewing the last page of results.</li>
 	<li>The ‘Skip to’ field will allow only numeric values.</li>
 	<li>‘Skip to’ will be instantiated once the value is changed and [Return] or [Tab] is clicked.</li>
-	<li>A custom number of items per page can be set by selecting the “Custom” link which will allow users to specify a number.
+	<li>A custom number of items per page can be set by selecting the "Custom" link which will allow users to specify a number.
 This number can be edited.</li>
 </ul>
 <br />
 <br />